tanmaynaik11/book-recom-llm/README.md

 # 📚 Semantic Book Recommender with LLMs

-This repository contains all the code to complete the freeCodeCamp course: **"Build a Semantic Book Recommender with LLM"** It combines modern NLP techniques, vector search, zero-shot classification, and sentiment analysis to build an intelligent book recommendation system.
+This repository contains all the code to  **"Build a Semantic Book Recommender with LLM"** It combines modern NLP techniques, vector search, zero-shot classification, and sentiment analysis to build an intelligent book recommendation system.

 ---